 1. Program Requirements:

 a.
-Minimum of 30 semester credit hours including three hours for thesis.
+Minimum of 30 semester credit hours including three hours of THFM 6990 Thesis Research.

+b.
+Only three hours of THFM 6840 and 6860 may satisfy graduation requirements.

 c.
-Only three hours of THFM 6840, 6850 and 6860 may be listed on the TDP to satisfy graduation requirements.
+During the second year of residency, students awarded assistantships and/or tuition scholarships are required to take a minimum of 9 hours each semester (18 hours total) in the Department of Theatre and Film.
+Included in this number of credits is a minimum of three hours of THFM 6990 Thesis Research.
+If more than three hours of THFM 6990 are taken, only three will count toward graduation.

 d.
-If a student remains for a second year of residency during the completion of the MA, it is recommended that s/he take a minimum of 9 hours each semester (18 hours total) in the Department of Theatre and Film (one course may be an Independent Readings/Study course).
-Included in this number of credits is a minimum of three hours of thesis research (THFM 6990).
-If more than three hours of THFM 6990 are taken, only three will appear on the TDP.

-e.
-In the rare event of students pursuing this program of study for a second year on departmental funding, they are expected and required to enroll in at least two graduate courses, totaling at least six credit hours that have been approved by the Graduate Coordinator during the summer term between the first and second year of study.
+Students granted a second year of departmental funding are required to enroll in at least two graduate courses, totaling at least six credit hours that have been approved by the Graduate Coordinator, during the summer term between the first and second years of study.

 2. Thesis Topic Approval:

 a.
-Near the end of the first semester of study, the student should submit the names of his or her proposed advisor and committee to the Graduate Coordinator and Departmental Chair for approval.
-The committee shall consist of a minimum of two persons (including the advisor).
-All committee members must have graduate faculty status in the Department of Theatre and Film.
-Non-tenured or non-tenure-track faculty members are not eligible to serve on thesis committees.
-The student is responsible for ascertaining each faculty member’s willingness to serve on the committee and having each person sign the required form.
+When electing to follow the M.A.
+Thesis Track, the student should first submit the Advisor and Committee Approval forms to the Graduate Coordinator and Departmental Chair.
+The Advisor and Committee Approval Form is due at the end of the first year of study.
+The committee shall consist of a minimum of two persons, including the advisor.
+All committee members must have been granted Level I or Level II Graduate Faculty Status in the Department of Theatre and Film.
+The student is responsible for ascertaining each faculty member’s willingness and eligibility to serve on the committee and having each person sign the required form.

 b.
-At the beginning of the second semester of residency, the student, after consulting with his/her advisor, should submit for committee review a proposal for a thesis topic.
-Thesis projects will be approved only when the research proposal is within the capability of the department and University to support, and executable within the three hours of credit that may be earned.
+After consulting with the advisor, the student should submit a proposal for a thesis topic for committee review.
+Thesis projects will be approved only when the research proposal is within the capability of the department and University to support, and executable within the three hours of credit that may be counted toward the degree.

 c.
-The proposal for the thesis should not only clearly outline the proposed topic of study, but should also demonstrate the student’s ability to complete the proposed research.
-In order to satisfy this requirement, the student must demonstrate that s/he is thoroughly familiar with existing scholarship in the chosen area.
-Students should anticipate that the advisor may ask for substantial revision of proposal before allowing the student to distribute the document to the committee as a whole, and should budget their time accordingly.
+The proposal for the thesis should both clearly outline the proposed topic of study, and demonstrate the student’s ability to complete the proposed research.
+To satisfy this requirement, the student must demonstrate knowledge of existing scholarship in the chosen area.
+Students should anticipate that the advisor may ask for substantial revision of the proposal before allowing distribution to the committee as a whole, and should budget their time accordingly.

 d.
 The thesis proposal should include the following components:

--- Concise statement of the central research questions that the study will address (sometimes described as statement or description of research problem)
+*Concise statement of the central research questions that the study will address.

--- Review of extant scholarship in the field (NOTE: A list of titles of other scholarship is not sufficient to satisfy this requirement.
-Rather, the student must demonstrate that s/he is familiar with other work in the research area and that s/he is prepared to enter into scholarly conversation with others who have made contributions in this field.)
+*Review of extant scholarship in the field.
+Note: A list of titles of other scholarship is not sufficient to satisfy this requirement.
+The student must demonstrate knowledge of other work in the research area and show preparedness to enter into scholarly conversation with others who have made contributions in this field.

--- Limitations of the study (NB: Limitations in this context does not mean an “apologia” for the shortcomings of either the researcher or the proposed study.
-Rather, it is an opportunity to delineate and justify the boundaries of the study—chronological, geographical, types of data to be considered, etc.)
+*Limitations of the study.
+Note: Limitations in this context does not mean an “apologia” for the shortcomings of either the researcher or the proposed study.
+Rather, it is an opportunity to delineate and justify the boundaries of the study—chronological, geographical, types of data to be considered, etc.

--- Tentative organization of the study into chapters (NB: Proposed chapter titles are not sufficient, and should be supplemented by abstracts or tentative summaries of what will be covered in each section)
+*Tentative organization of the study into chapters.
+Note: Proposed chapter titles are not sufficient, and should be supplemented by abstracts or tentative summaries of what will be covered in each section.

 e.
 After securing the advisor’s approval, the student should distribute the thesis proposal to all members of the committee and schedule a defense.
-The committee must have the proposal a minimum of two weeks before the defense of the proposal.
-The student should ascertain in which format (paper or electronic) each committee member would prefer all documentation to be delivered.
+The committee must have the proposal a minimum of two weeks before the defense.

-f.
+g.
 Following the defense, the proposal may be revised according to suggestions made by the committee.
-Certification of the committee’s approval is made to the Graduate Coordinator by signing the Thesis/Dissertation Topic Approval.
-Once the form has been signed by all committee members and the Graduate Coordinator, it is forwarded to the Graduate College for final approval.
+Certification of the committee’s approval is made by the Committee members and Graduate Coordinator signing the Thesis Topic Approval form.

-g.
-The Graduate College requires the student to have at least a 3.0 G.P.A. when submitting the proposal.

 h.
+The Graduate College requires the student to have at least a 3.0 G.P.A. when submitting a thesis proposal.

+i.
 The deadline for submitting a thesis topic proposal to the Graduate College is the last day of class the semester before intended graduation.
-The Department of Theatre and Film deadlines for departmental approval are: October 1 for spring graduation, February 1 for summer graduation, and May 1 for fall graduation.

 3. Thesis Examination and Approval:

+a.
+The draft of the thesis, which is submitted to the committee, should be complete, readable and contain necessary documentation.

 b.
-The draft of the thesis, which is submitted to the committee, should be complete, readable and contain necessary documentation for bibliographic entries.
-Again, the student must ascertain in which format (paper or electronic) each committee member would prefer the thesis to be delivered.

-c.
-Copyrights and Permissions: Your use of photographs, images, and extended quoted material (i.e., entire published poems, or lengthy quoted material) in your thesis require the consent of the authors/creators.
+The use of photographs, images, and extended quoted material (i.e., entire published poems, or lengthy quoted material) requires the consent of the authors/creators.
 It is the student’s responsibility to secure those permissions in writing prior to defense of the thesis.
 Consult with the Graduate College for the exact limitations on the use of others’ material.

 e.
-The Chair of the student’s committee will poll the committee to determine whether the thesis is defensible in content and form.
-If necessary, due to need or disagreement, the Chair of the committee will convene the committee.
-If major revisions are in order prior to oral defense, the Chair of the committee and the student will develop a plan of action to meet/committee expectations, including postponement of the oral defense, if necessary.
+The student’s advisor will poll the committee to determine whether the thesis is defensible in content and form.
+If major revisions are in order prior to oral defense, the student's advisor will develop a plan of action to meet/committee expectations, including postponement of the oral defense, if necessary.

 g.
-The Graduate College requires electronic submission of theses and dissertations.
-For more detailed information, visit: http://www.bgsu.edu/colleges/gradcol/etd/index.html
+The Graduate College requires electronic submission of theses.

 h.
-Upon approval of the final the student is to bring two single-sided, error-free final copies of the thesis to the Department Secretary along with a check for $50.00 made out to the Department of Theatre and Film.
-This money is to cover the cost of binding of the student’s thesis; one copy goes to Department and one goes to the dissertation advisor.
+Upon final approval of the manuscript, the student must submit two single-sided, error-free final copies of the thesis to the Department Secretary for binding: one copy is for the Department and one for the thesis advisor.

 E. Specifics for Plan II: Portfolio Track:

 a.
-Minimum of 30 semester hours, three of which are THFM 6910: Research in Portfolio Development.
+Minimum of 30 semester hours, including three hours of THFM 6910 - Directed Research in Portfolio Development.

-c.
-Only three hours of THFM 6840, 6850 and 6860 can be listed on the TDP to satisfy graduation requirements.
+b.
+Only three hours of THFM 6840 and 6860 can be used to satisfy graduation requirements.

 2. Portfolio Process:

 a.
-Students enrolled in Plan II will complete coursework and a portfolio, which is comprised of a mixture of scholarly work and creative work.
+Students enrolled in Plan II will complete coursework and a portfolio, which is comprised of a mixture of scholarship and creative work.
 All creative work in the portfolio must include documentation and analysis relating the production of those materials.

-e.
+i.
 Portfolios will be assessed on a pass/fail basis.
-Students whose portfolio materials are deemed unsatisfactory during this assessment will have the opportunity to revise and resubmit for a second assessment.
-Students who twice fail the portfolio review will be subject to termination from the program.
-Students should also be aware that not all faculty members are available for consultation and/or oral defense during the summer term.
-Therefore students planning on a summer defense should choose the members of their committee accordingly.
-Approval of the portfolio and passing of the oral defense is indicated by the committee’s signatures on the Master’s Plan II Report.
+A student whose portfolio materials are deemed unsatisfactory during this assessment will have the opportunity to revise and resubmit for a second assessment.
+A student who twice fails the portfolio review will be subject to termination from the program.

 3. Contents of the M.A.
 Portfolio: